Materials-Consortia/OPTIMADE/optimade.rst

-If a ranged property has been included in the query parameter :query-param:`property_ranges` The following properties MUST be present or SHOULD NOT be present.
+If a ranged property has been included in the query parameter :query-param:`property_ranges` The following properties MUST be present or SHOULD NOT be present, depending on the value of the :property:`serialization_format`.

 - :field:`values`: List of Any
   The values belonging to this property.